Transitional Housing & Homeless Shelters: The 2026 Guide to Long-Term Stability

 Religious organizations run nearly 60% of shelter beds in the U.S.

-• Gospel Rescue Missions: These are privately funded Christian organizations.
-They often do not require government ID but may require attendance at chapel services or religious counseling as a condition of the program.
+• Gospel Rescue Missions: Privately funded Christian organizations.
+They may require attendance at chapel services as a condition of the program.

 • Islamic Shelters (Muslim Perspective): Organizations like ICNA Relief operate “Sakinah Homes” (Transitional Housing) specifically for women and families.

-• Why choose them: They respect dietary laws (Halal food), prayer times, and modesty requirements (Hijab-friendly spaces) that general shelters often overlook.
+• Why choose them: They respect dietary laws (Halal food), prayer times, and modesty requirements (Hijab-friendly spaces).

 • Resource: ICNA Relief Transitional Housing